flipcamp/engagingstudents4/essays/pellegrin.md

 | 3 | CPE | Isolated Sections to Complete Pieces | Normative | Syncopated |
 | 4 | CPE | Opening Passages | Non-Normative | Unsyncopated (mostly) |

-\[\[Editors: please embed links to the actual exercises in each underlined heading below.
-(The link target will be, for example, “Exercise Set \#1.”
-NB: this is different than the previous plan of embedding the links into the numbers in the table.\]\]

 ### 1) Jazz: Trading Fours / Normative Phraseology (surface-level and underlying) / Highly Syncopated

 Jazz musicians sometimes trade solos of short duration with one another.
 Four bars per solo is typical, although there are many other possibilities.
 Thus the term “trading fours” is common.
 Recordings of this practice offer a relatively controlled way to study rhythmic complexity: these solos, especially the drum solos that frequently occur in this context, can be extremely rich in syncopation, but the soloists must adhere to the phraseology of the underlying form (although there may be unusual subphrases, and solos sometimes overlap with one another).
 Working through these examples will stimulate students to hear complex rhythms and metric aberrations in terms of regular hypermetrical units, even when the hypermetric downbeats are not being overtly articulated.